Exercise After C-Section

 A ‘bikini line’ transverse (side to side) cut is more common, as this results in less scarring and chance of infection or complications.
 A vertical cut is usually now used only in emergency situations and can be slower to heal, with more scarring.

 The surgeon manually separates the two strips of rectus muscle at the midline to gain access.
 This is important – your muscles have not necessarily been cut!

 Layers of tissue are cut and then sewn back together, which creates scarring through multiple levels of tissue of your abdominal wall.
 This scarring affects the muscles’ ability to glide over the top of each other during muscle contraction.
 The result is weakness and a lack of stabilization.

-If you have had more than one c-section, with a gap of less than two years in between, then your abdomen may not have repaired completely before your body went through the whole process of pregnancy and surgery again.
+If you have had more than one C Section, with a gap of fewer than two years in between, then your abdomen may not have repaired completely before your body went through the whole process of pregnancy and surgery again.
 Your recovery and ability to regain physiological balance is related to hormones, body weight, posture and alignment, and muscle tone.

 Starting with stronger abdominal muscles will help with recovery, and strengthening the deep muscles of your core and pelvic floor during pregnancy will give you the “muscle memory” to make it easier to do the exercises after the birth.